 Taft, 2004: 413.

-The defeat of iconoclasm (843 CE) seems to have resulted in proliferation of icons and the mutation of the chancel barrier into a full-length ‘icon stand’ or iconostasis that conceals the sanctuary from view.
+The defeat of iconoclasm (843 CE) seems to have resulted in proliferation of icons and the mutation of the chancel barrier into a full-length ‘icon stand’ or iconostasis that conceals the sanctuary from view taken from nave.

 Drawing a curtain across the Royal doors during Anaphora (when the Bread is mixed with the Wine) is also a later development.
 Taft traces it back to the 11th century monastic practice.
 He writes: